ex-offenders/Cloud-Agnostic-Startup-Platform/docs/keycloak.md

 # Keycloak Deployment

 Keycloak is an open-source identity and access management solution that enables secure authentication, authorization, and single sign-on for web applications and services.
-This document describes how we have deployed keycloak on kubernetes cluster and how we have exposed it via Istio ingressgateway.
-This may have overlooked some of the best practices during this implementation.
+This document describes how we have deployed keycloak on kubernetes cluster and how we can expose it via Istio ingressgateway.
+Ideally this should sit inside the cluster with no public access.
+It is possible that we may have overlooked some of the best practices during this deployment.
 We highly appreciate your feedback on this.

 ## Create namespaces and SAs